craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Features.md

 ## Background Features
 ##### Company Arms Training
+> "Glory to SEASEC."
 When you deal damage with a blaster or firearm, add twice your Dexterity Modifier to the damage instead.

 ##### Militant Arms Training
+> "May it's Greatness have mercy on you."
 When you make an attack with a blaster or firearm, add 2 to your Attack Roll.
 If you deal damage with this attack, add 2 to the damage you deal.

 ##### Trooper Arms Training
+> "Containment is the highest priority."
 When you make an attack with a blaster or firearm, add twice your Dexterity Modifier to the Attack Roll instead.

 ## Class Features